Code-Institute-Submissions/milestone-project-tea-toast/README.md

 device widths and ensure the information presented was visible and clear on all devices also.

 One issue I came across was my navbar when viewing on a mobile device.
 The Navbar collapses to the hamburger toggle as intended however when clicking on the the icon the menu does not drop down.
-It is a bug Im having difficutly fixing.
+In the end I was able to get the issue fixed through the help of slack, I had to link jquery from bootstrap.

+I am noticing a slide horizontal slide bar and I am unable to see that issue in my code.

 ## DEPLOYMENT

 In order to deploy the project and share it with friends and family I had to enable github pages.
-When doing so I selected a theme which in this case was
-Jekyll-theme-dinky and that allowed me to share my website to gain as much feedback as possible and improve my project accordingly.
+At first I had to set a theme but I was able to resolve that before finishing the project.

 ## CREDITS

  Content:
 - The text used was a personal choice made by scrolling through google fonts and decided on a design I felt suitable.
-- I wrote the quote section mysefl
+- I wrote the quote section myself.

  Media:
 - All images were found on google images
-- The menu was also personally designed by mysefl
+- The menu was also personally designed by myself.

  Acknowledgements:
 - Inspiration for this project came from a personal dream of mine to one day own a small cafe on the coast somewhere.
 I chose Cornwall for